Asset Management Company Registration from SEBI - Muds Management

 Asset managers evaluate the framework of the investment that needs to be diversified.
 After evaluation, they conduct market research about the possible investment option to understand its viability as a possible investment destination.
 Supported by the results of this research, they plow ahead with the investment strategy.

-Can a Non-Resident Indian (NRI) Invest in an AMC?
+Can A Non-Resident Indian (NRI) Invest In An AMC?

 Yes, a Non-Resident Indian (NRI) can invest in an Asset Management Company (AMC).